-Enabling coverage analysis also enables the selection of different coverages that you can specify for your reports.
+Enabling coverage analysis also enables the selection of different coverage metrics.
 The following sections address only coverage metrics that affect reports for Stateflow charts.
 These metrics include decision coverage, condition coverage, and MCDC coverage.

 Cyclomatic complexity is a measure of the complexity of a software module based on its edges, nodes, and components within a control-flow chart.
 It provides an indication of how many times you need to test the module.

 The calculation of cyclomatic complexity is as follows: